milovanderlinden/blackarch-site/_posts/2016-05-05-new-mirror.1.md

 ---
 layout: post
-title: New mirror added in the USA!
+title: Mirror in the USA
+category: mirror
+icon: fa-globe
 ---

 We would like to thank [Ibiblio / University of North Carolina](http://distro.ibiblio.org) for becoming a BlackArch Linux mirror.